Javascript is not enabled.

 Join Now

 It’s important to understand that Part D is insurance.
-Just like any other kind of insurance, you buy it so that you can access it when and if you need it in the future.
-But, also like other insurance, you can’t postpone enrollment until you suddenly find you need help paying for drugs to treat a medical condition or injury.
-You can sign up with a Part D drug plan only during designated enrollment periods.
-(These periods are explained in detail in the Q&A headed “When can I join a Medicare Part D prescription drug plan?”)
+Just like any other insurance, you buy a Part D plan to cover prescription costs you may need now or in the future.
+But also like other insurance, you can’t postpone enrollment until there’s a need for coverage, such as prescribed medication to treat a medical condition or injury.
+You can sign up or switch Part D plans only during designated enrollment periods.

 Join AARP to Continue